kubereboot/website/content/en/docs/configuration.md

       --annotate-nodes                      if set, the annotations 'weave.works/kured-reboot-in-progress' and 'weave.works/kured-most-recent-reboot-needed' will be given to nodes undergoing kured reboots
       --blocking-pod-selector stringArray   label selector identifying pods whose presence should prevent reboots --drain-grace-period int              time in seconds given to each pod to terminate gracefully, if negative, the default value specified in the pod will be used (default -1)
-      --drain-timeout duration              timeout after which the drain is aborted (default: 0, infinite time) --ds-name string                      name of daemonset on which to place lock (default "kured") --ds-namespace string                 namespace containing daemonset on which to place lock (default "kube-system")
+      --drain-pod-selector string           only drain pods with labels matching the selector (default: '', all pods) --drain-timeout duration              timeout after which the drain is aborted (default: 0, infinite time) --ds-name string                      name of daemonset on which to place lock (default "kured") --ds-namespace string                 namespace containing daemonset on which to place lock (default "kube-system")